dneale/robot-factory/README.md

 - The use of the Robot interface and class was introduced in the recycle service.
 Refactor the rest of the codebase and tests to include this for better compile time validation.
 - Due to limitations of the mock API, the exact interface to the API has been tweaked.
 Namely, the extinguish endpoints are called with a GET, and the recycle endpoint's response is not suitable.
 Instead, the actions `meta` field was used instead.
 - The cascading actions that have been introduced in the QA process could be much better managed with middleware such as Thunk or Saga.
+- Introduce explicit states of the QA process, rather than inferring the stage with results sets.
 - Test coverage can be improved.
 Especially for Passed QA list and redux connect functionality.
 - The rest of the functionality of the project.
 - A functional configuration of storybook (problems came up using Typescript here).